Mushi-mushi/mushi-mushi.github.io/cheat/index.markdown

 stty -a
 {% endhighlight %}

-Note the number of rows and colouns before pressing fg to return to the box
+Note the number of rows and columns before pressing fg to return to the box

 {% highlight bash%}
 export SHELL=bash